reedes/vim-quotable/README.markdown

 ## Future development

-This plugin can benefit from additional work.
-Perhaps you can help?

-* Vim doc file
-* Better support for motion
-* Better support for vim-surround
-* Commands for converting text between typographic and typewriter characters
-* Right to left support

 If you have any ideas on improving this plugin, please post them to the github project issue page.